-After undergoing dental sedation or general anesthesia at a local Greensboro dentist, you’ll be taken to a recovery room.
+After undergoing dental local anesthesia or general anesthesia at a local Greensboro dentist, you’ll be taken to a recovery room.
 Local anesthesia doesn’t usually require a recovery area because the recovery is typically briefer and spent in the dental chair.

 As you heal from your dental procedure, be sure to keep the following in mind:

 - Bleeding is normal.
-If you got your wisdom teeth removed, be assured that some bleeding the day after are perfectly normal.
+If you had dental surgery to remove wisdom teeth, be assured that some bleeding the day after are perfectly normal.
 Try not to spit too much too because you don’t want to dislodge the blood clot from the socket.
 Also, make sure to replace your gauze over the extraction site.

-- You may be able to manage the pain with an over-the-counter option such as Tylenol, or a topical analgesic gel such as benzocaine, but you may require a prescription pain medication from your dentist.
+- You may be able to manage the pain after your dental work with an over-the-counter pain control option such as Tylenol, or a topical analgesic gel such as benzocaine, but you may require a prescription pain medication from your dentist.
 Prescription pain medication is generally given if a bone has been removed during the procedure, and can be picked up from your regular North Carolina pharmacy.

-- Holding an ice pack against your jaw may also alleviate pain and discomfort.
+- Holding an ice pack against your jaw may also alleviate pain and discomfort after dental treatments.

 - If you’re dealing with swelling and bruising, use an ice pack for as long as the dentist recommends.
 If your cheeks are swelling, this usually gets better in two or three days.
 However, bruising may take a few more days to heal.